d-lynch95/Blue_Ocean_Travel/README.md

 ### Colour

-The colour scheme is a simple blue
+The colour scheme is a simple blue that reminds the user of the ocean and instills a desire to travel.
+The colour scheme fits well with the company name and the company ethos of inspiring it's users to travel.
+The blue colour scheme was inspired by (BareFootCampers)[https://www.barefootcampers.nz/] in New Zealand.

 ### Logo